 Stephen Johnston, Ph.D.

 Johnston received his bachelor’s degree in chemistry from Davidson College, followed by a doctorate in analytical chemistry from the University of North Carolina at Chapel Hill.
 He joined the Broad Institute in 2007.
-His primary areas of expertise are liquid chromatography–mass spectrometry of small molecules, purity assessment and purification, ADME, and maintenance and repair of analytical instrumentation.
-He has additional expertise in pharmacokinetics and HTS with mass spectrometric detection.
-He was named to the organizing committee for the HT-ADME 2015 conference at the Broad Institute on July 23, 2015.
+His primary scientific areas of expertise are liquid chromatography–mass spectrometry of small molecules, purity assessment and purification, ADME, and maintenance and repair of analytical instrumentation.
+He has additional expertise in pharmacokinetics and high-throughput screening with mass spectrometric detection.
+He has been part of the organizing committee for the annual Boston Society HT-ADME conference since 2015, chairing the conference in 2019.

 Contact Stephen Johnston via email at firstname.lastname@example.org.